ZhouYuxuanYX/Benchmarking-and-Guiding-Adaptive-Sampling-Decoding-for-LLMs/Readme.md

-# An Evaluation Benchmark and User Guidline of Adaptive Sampling Decoding
+# An Evaluation Benchmark and User Guidline of Adaptive Sampling

 # Leaderboard and User Reference
 <p align="center">